 A Sister CEP to the approved CEP filed with European Directorate for the Quality of Medicines and Health Care (EDQM), must be approved on a fast track basis compared to the approval timelines of original CEP applications.
 There are pre-defined conditions set by the EDQM that must be fulfilled in order to file the sister CEP.
 Hence, expertise is required to file the sister CEP with the EDQM for quick approvals.

 Freyr has a very strong Regulatory team with mastery over compilation, review and submission of sister CEPs to EDQM in line with EDQM guidelines and requirements.
 With a strong footprint in handling sister CEPs, including submissions to EDQM for all types of APIs/drug substances, Freyr is proven to be a preferred Regulatory partner for API manufacturers.

-- Regulatory strategy to finalise sister CEP submission acceptability for EDQM
+- Regulatory strategy to finalize sister CEP submission acceptability for EDQM

 - Designing the route of synthesis and API specifications for the same drug substance in line with EDQM requirements